anarkiwi/sid-wizard/README.txt

    - starting playback via F1 or F3: will start in VESSELSYNC mode:

-   - waits for incoming MIDI SYNC message
+   - wait for incoming MIDI SYNC message
      (24ppqn, when SW tune tempo == 6: 1 row = 1/16th note)

-     - calls player routine
+     - call player routine

+     - check keyboard (SHIFT 1..3 channel mute/unmute should work)

+     - if keyboard F4 or <- : exit VESSELSYNC mode

      - repeat

-   - each time a MIDI SYNC message is processed, also keyboard is checked (track muting / UNmuting should work via SHIFT 1..3)

-   - F4 or <- to exit VESSELSYNC mode
+   - F4 or <- to exit VESSELSYNC mode:
-     (keyboard must be checked -> MIDI SYNC must be still sent)
+     keyboard must be checked -> MIDI SYNC must be still sent

 ;===============================================================================